SantaKruse/SQL_SNIPPETS/README.md

 If an input value from the year 1905 is found, the function will ignore this value and output ```'CAUTION TIME NOT FOUND'```.
 This is because date values from this year are usually integer year values incorrectly stored as dates.

-The function can be used as both a time converter and as a method for checking whether a value is already a time.
+The function can be used as both a time converter and as a method for checking whether a value is a valid time.

 Once the function has been created it can be called by running the following command where **yourfield** is the database field of the textual date that is to be converted:
 ```SELECT DATE_VALUE_TO_TIME_CONVERSION (yourfield) FROM yourtable```